Skip to main content

 Description

-At the Amazon S3 bucket level, you can configure permissions through a bucket policy making the objects accessible only through HTTPS.
+At the Amazon S3 bucket level, you can configure permissions through a bucket policy, making objects accessible only through HTTPS.

 By default, Amazon S3 allows both HTTP and HTTPS requests.
-To achieve only allowing access to Amazon S3 objects through HTTPS you also have to explicitly deny access to HTTP requests.
-Bucket policies that allow HTTPS requests without explicitly denying HTTP requests will not comply with this recommendation.
+To allow access to Amazon S3 objects only through HTTPS, you must explicitly deny access to HTTP requests.
+Bucket policies that allow HTTPS requests without explicitly denying HTTP requests do not comply with this recommendation.

-- Select the Check box next to the Bucket.
+2. Select the checkbox next to the bucket.

 {